geluso/react-router-dom-intro/react-router-intro.md

 export default App;
 ```

+# Navigate to the Routes
+Now that everything is hooked up you can manually enter different URLs and
+see how your page appears.
+If you go to <http://localhost:3000/> You should
+see the homepage.
+If you go to <http://localhost:3000/procedures> you should
+see just the procedures page.
+If you go to <http://localhost:3000/contact>
+then you should see just the contact page.

+Make sure that React Router is routing from each URL to the proper component
+correctly.
+Double check to make sure that the home page doesn't display at the
+same time as another component.
+If the homepage is shown while you're at the
+path to `/procedures` or `/contact` then you probably did not write the `exact`
+keyword when you defined the `/` Home route.

+## Debugging Common Errors
+Let's intentionally make an error.
+Delete the `exact` keyword off the Home
+route.
+Navigate to the `/procedures` page and the `/contact` page again and
+see how the components are displayed.
+You should see the content of the
+homepage and the content for one of the other pages at the same time, with
+the home page on top.

+Now add the `exact` keyword back to the home route and notice that the pages
+don't double up any more.

+Two common errors:
+1. If the page appears blank open the JavaScript console to see if there are
+  errors.
+Chances are you have a typo somewhere or forgot to make sure the
+  `<Router>` only has one child element.
+Wrap all of your `<Route>` components
+  in one `<div>`.
+2. If multiple components appear on the page at the same time there's
+  something with how you've routed URLs.
+Make sure you use the `exact`
+  keyword on the root path `/` and make sure there's no duplicate URL paths
+  defined anywhere.

 # Adding a Nav Section
+Great, now our site is up and running!
+We can manually type in URLs and see the
+different pages.

 Wouldn't it be nice to have links at the top of the page so we can click on
 things and go to pages instead of manually typing in the URL?
 React Router
 provides a component called `<Link>` that generates `<a>` tags that link